DTJF/libpruio/src/doc/_2_preparation.md

 # DTBO File # {#sSecDtboFile}

-The device tree blob (DTBO) for libpruio has two purposes
+The device tree blob (DTBO) for \Proj has two purposes

 -# enable the PRUSS
 -# set pinmuxing